MarioVilas/winappdbg/doc/source/Redistribution.rst

 Prerequisites
 -------------

 This documentation was generated using `Sphinx <http://sphinx.pocoo.org/>`_.
 The reStructuredText sources are provided with the source code downloads only.
-To get the syntax highlighting to work on Sphinx you'll have to install the `Pygments <http://pygments.org/>`_ library too.

-The `Epydoc <http://epydoc.sourceforge.net/>`_ package is required to autogenerate the reference documentation. [http://www.graphviz.org/ GraphViz] is used by Epydoc to generate UML graphs for the documentation.
+The `Epydoc <http://epydoc.sourceforge.net/>`_ package is required to autogenerate the reference documentation. `GraphViz <http://www.graphviz.org/>`_ is used by Epydoc to generate UML graphs for the documentation.

 A Latex compiler is used to generate the documentation in PDF format.
 We're currently using `MikTex 2.7 <http://miktex.org/>`_ on Windows.